intel/intel-cmt-cat/appqos/ansible/intel/appqos/README.md

 - Legal Disclaimer

 ## INTRODUCTION
-An Ansible Collection with single role that installs AppQoS, an API for Intel(R) Resource Director Technology (RDT) and Intel(R) Speed Select Technology (SST), on RHEL/CentOS/Fedora and Debian/Ubuntu Linux distributions.
+An Ansible Collection with single role that installs Application Quality of Service (App QoS) an API for Intel(R) Resource Director Technology (RDT) and Intel(R) Speed Select Technology (SST), on RHEL/CentOS/Fedora and Debian/Ubuntu Linux distributions.

-## APPQOS OVERVIEW
+## APP QOS OVERVIEW
-AppQoS is a proof-of-concept software created to demonstrate the use of Intel(R) RDT and Intel(R) SST to improve Quality of Service (QoS) for applications via partitioning system resources.
+App QoS is a proof-of-concept software created to demonstrate the use of Intel(R) RDT and Intel(R) SST to improve Quality of Service (QoS) for applications via partitioning system resources.

-More information can be found in AppQoS README file available at: https://github.com/intel/intel-cmt-cat/tree/master/appqos/README
+More information can be found in App QoS README file available at: https://github.com/intel/intel-cmt-cat/tree/master/appqos/README